Online Sorting and Translational Packing of Convex Polygons: Online sorting

 \begin{proof} We start out by proving the lower bound.
 Let $N\mydef \lfloor\sqrt{2n} \rfloor$.
 Consider a fixed but arbitrary online algorithm $\mathcal A$.
 We are taking the role of the adversary and present reals of the form $\nicefrac{k}{N}$ with $k=0,1,\dots, N$.
 Clearly, if all reals are placed in an increasing fashion, the resulting cost is 1.
 This is the value $\mathcal A$ has to compete against.

-For a partially filled array, a real is \emph{expensive} if it does not appear in a cell with an empty adjacent cell.
+Recall that we defined the sentinel values $r_0=0$ and $r_{n+1}=1$.
+Equivalently, we will think of the array as being appended with a cell to the left and to the right initially containing the reals $0$ and $1$.
+We want to repeatedly pick a real so that there are no adjacent duplicates in the array immediately after the algorithm places our real.
+To this end, we define a real to be \emph{expensive} if it does not appear in a cell with an empty adjacent cell.
 Our strategy is as follows.
 While there exists one, we present an expensive real.
 If we are able to present $n$ expensive reals, then any two consecutive entries are distinct and differ by at least $\nicefrac{1}{N}$.
-Consequently, the cost is at least $\frac{n+1}{N}\geq\sqrt{n/2}$.
+Consequently, the cost is at least~$\frac{n+1}{N}\geq\sqrt{n/2}$; recall that we have an additional sentinel entry at each end of the array.
 On the other hand, if we reach a point where no real of the form $\nicefrac{k}{N}$ is expensive, we present $0$'s until all entries are filled.
-Then, any real of the form $\nicefrac{k}{N}$ will appear next to a $0$ in the array, so the total cost is at least $\sum_{k=0}^N \nicefrac{k}{N} = (N+1)/2> \sqrt{n/2}$.
+Then for any $k$, a real of the form $\nicefrac{k}{N}$ will appear next to a $0$ in the array, so the total cost is at least $\sum_{k=0}^N \nicefrac{k}{N} = (N+1)/2> \sqrt{n/2}$.